-12.701 Classic Papers in Physical Oceanography (6 units) Prereq: permission of instructor
+12.701 Classic Papers in Physical Oceanography

 Provides a historical perspective on fundamental topics in oceanography by considering individual works which, when pieced together, contribute to the more cohesive description of how the ocean works.
 In class discussions, students consider various aspects of the work in question, including motivation, approach, and implications for the broader context.
 They also synthesize information and make oral presentations.
 Develops basic analytical and critical skills in paper reading and writing.
-Y. Kwon, I. Rypina
+I. Rypina